Looking to build a sustainability plan for your gateway? Planning to write your next funding proposal?

 While we are still planning for an in-person event, we are monitoring the effects of COVID-19 and will take direction from global, federal, and local health officials on this rapidly evolving situation.
-In place of the June in-person session, we are offering a virtual mini-course called "Jumpstart Your Sustainability Plan".
 Those interested in attending the November/December session should apply by September 25.
 We'll contact you that week with updates and to notify you of acceptance status.
 Read the full COVID-19 statement in the FAQs.

 Our Gateway Focus Week is a five-day intensive workshop that has been carefully designed to benefit teams who want to ensure the sustainability of their gateway projects.
 Science gateways, which are also commonly referred to as virtual labs, portals, virtual research environments, citizen science projects, eScience, etc., allow research communities to:

 Access shared data, software, computing services, instruments, and other resources